impactfitnessoakland.com

 Five elements separate consistent training from intermittent training:

 • A sustainable frequency.
 Not the frequency that maximizes adaptation in a textbook.
 The frequency that fits your real life, even on bad weeks.
-For most working adults, that’s 2–3 strength sessions a week.
-Not 5.
+For most working adults, that’s 2–3 strength sessions a week — not 5.

 • A fixed schedule.
 Tuesday/Thursday 6 AM.
 Monday/Wednesday/Friday lunchtime.
 The specific slots matter less than the fact that they exist on the calendar before the week starts.